tye-hoff/se_project_spots/README.md

 ## 1. *BEM File Structure*

 This project and my last feature a BEM file structure.
-BEM allows me to stay super neat, by clearly separating blocks, elements, and modifiers, granting developers more freedom from bugs, as well as enhanced organization.
+BEM is a simple acronym that stands for:
+* **B**locks    (**B**): *-Represents a self-contained component on a page, (a header, navigation bar, or card).*
+* **E**lements  (**E**): *-A child component within a block, like a button inside a card or a list item within a navigation menu.*
+* **M**odifiers (**M**): *-A variation of a block or element, used to change its appearance or behavior, like adding a "disabled" state to a button or a "large" size to a text element.*

 BEM ensures that every part of your code has a clear, consistent, and descriptive name.
 Doing this not only makes your code more organized and easier to read, it also lowers the chance of experiencing conflicts in your code.

 ## 2. *Flexbox*